Branch No. 8

 6 JAMES FRANCIS (4) LATTA

-Hamill Nassau September 17, 1862 at Bonito, Africa.
-She died and was buried in Africa.
+36 MARY CLOYD "Molly" (5) b.
+February 20, 1837 in Philadelphia during her parents temporary stay there (as a relic visiting-card describes), at the "corner of Madison and Vine, near Twelfth St." and returned to Great Valley when she was two months old; d.
+September 10, 1870 in Africa, where she is buried; m.
+Rev. Robert Hamill Nassau on September 17, 1862 at Bonito, Africa.
 They were missionaries on Island of Corisco, West Africa in 1862. her biography entitled, "Crowned in Palm Land", was published in 1874.
+This book was written by her husband, and can be found on google books.
+If you google the title of the book, you can read it on the internet.
 Three children: 1) William Latta b.
 February 28, 1864; m.
 Mae Maree in Philadelphia, Pa.
 January 1888.
 Three children: Mary Elizabeth b.
 1890; m.
 P. Howland Shaw.
 William Latta b.
 1896.
 James Maree d. in infancy.
 2) Charles Francis M.D., b.
 November 12, 1868; m.
 Elizabeth S. Greene near Philadelphia 1896.
 Two children: Katherine Latta.
 Dorothy.
 3) George Paull b.
 July 12, 1866; d.
 December 13, 1867.

 7 WILLIAM WILSON (4) LATTA

 William (3) James (2) James (1).
 Born July 1, 1810; d.
 September 3, 1883; m.
 Mary Jenkins, daughter of Robert and Catherine (Carmichael) Jenkins September 9, 1841 at Windsor Forges, Lane Co., Pa.
 She was born February 18, 1815 and died February 9, 1869.
 He was pastor for 22 years at Waynesburg, Chester Co., Pa.
 Buried in Caernavon Cemetery, Churchtown, Pa. five miles west of Honey Brook.
-Children:

-39 CATHERINE CARMICHAEL (5) b.
+39 KATHERINE CARMICHAEL (5) b.
 June 5, 1842 at Philadelphia, Pa.; m.
-Rev. Joseph Stephenson Malone, Presbyterian minister, on July 10, 1875.
-He was born in Cynthiana, Ky.
+Rev. Joseph Stephenson Malone, Presbyterian minister, b. in Cynthiana, Ky.
 March 1840.
 No children except an adopted son.
 In 1922 lived at Germantown, Philadelphia, Pa.
 D.A.R.
 No. 9829.

 40 JAMES FRANCIS (5) b.
 February 15, 1846; d.
 October 1846.